 As I walked back to my car to unload my groceries, a phrase popped into my mind, “Good things are worth waiting for”.
 I smiled, thinking about Piper and the bag of colorful lollipops now in my hand.
 I also thought about milk kefir and you my dear friend, waiting patiently to make homemade milk kefir, eagerly anticipating a recipe.
 Today, the wait is over, and I promise it’s going to be so good–probiotic good.
 Because all good things are worth waiting for.
 Except, of course, if you’re four and really want a lollipop.

 Homemade kefir is a probitotic drink.
 It’s made using a culture of yeast and bacteria (like a kombucha SCOBY) called, “grains”, a word used to describe the appearance not the ingredients.

 Kefir is similar to yogurt in offering probiotic health benefits, as well as healthy gut-bacteria.
 Kefir has a thick, drinkable consistency and sour taste.
 I personally don’t enjoy the taste of kefir straight from a glass, so I add it to smoothies, baking, and make the most delicious spreadable cheese.
 Kefir is one of the simplest probiotic foods to make.

 Kefir grains don’t expire, so continue to repeat the process as desired.
 Over time your grains will grow and multiple, providing enough to share or make larger amounts of kefir.
-Keep kefir in the fridge and use in smoothies, baking (in place of milk), or making spreadable cheese (recipe coming soon).
+Keep kefir in the fridge and use in smoothies, baking (in place of milk), or making spreadable cheese.
 Store grains in water and keep in the fridge until you’re ready to culture more kefir.